First order necessary conditions of optimality for the two dimensional Tidal dynamics system: Optimal Control Problem

-In this subsection, we prove the first order necessary condition for the optimal control problem \eqref{control problem} via Pontryagin's maximum principle.
-We also characterize optimal control in terms of the adjoint variable.
+In this subsection, we prove the first order necessary condition or optimality for the optimal control problem \eqref{control problem} and discuss about Pontryagin's maximum principle.
+We characterize the optimal control obtained in Theorem \ref{optimal} in terms of the adjoint variable.
 Remember that our optimal control problem is a minimization of the cost functional given in (\ref{cost}) and hence we obtain a minimum principle.

-We first give the minimum principle in terms of the \emph{Hamiltonian formulation}.
-Let us define the \emph{Lagrangian} by

-We define the corresponding \emph{Hamiltonian} by where $\mathcal{N}_1$ and $\mathcal{N}_2$ are defined in (\ref{n1n2}).
-Hence, we obtain Pontryagin's minimum principle as
+We mainly follow the techniques used in the works, \cite{FART,sritharan} (incompressible Navier-Stokes equations), \cite{BDM} (Cahn-Hilliard-Navier-Stokes equations), etc to obtain the first order necessary conditions.
+The main result of our paper is: \begin{theorem} Let $(\u^*,\xi^*,\U^*)\in\mathscr{A}_{\mathrm{ad}}$ be the optimal solution of the problem \eqref{control problem} obtained in Theorem \ref{optimal}.
+Then, there exists \emph{a unique weak solution} $(\p,\varphi)\in(\mathrm{C}([0,T];\mathbb{L}^2(\Omega))\cap\mathrm{L}^2(0,T;\mathbb{H}_0^1(\Omega)))\times\mathrm{C}([0,T];\mathrm{L}^2(\Omega))$ of the adjoint system \eqref{adj} such that